 That advice stuck with me.
 I swore that the next time I founded a startup, I’d build a team of three with diverse, yet complementary skill sets.

 About five months ago, I had an idea for an innovative new product for the golfing industry.
 I’d been reading about the Vernier Acuity principle, and how golf equipment companies were using it to help players improve their putting accuracy.
-I wanted to develop a stenciling product that would allow players to draw three parallel lines on their golf ball.
+I wanted to develop a stenciling product that would allow players to draw three lines on their golf ball.

 I have worked with several industrial designers throughout my career, but one of the best was Craig Garoutte.
 He worked for our previous startup and demonstrated an amazing ability to transform ideas into tangible things.
 Since I envisioned 3D printing the product, it also helped that he has a thorough understanding of the technology.